anderslogg/geco/docs/paper-joss-2022/paper.md

 However, many of the physical systems of interest require models beyond spherical symmetry.
 When going beyond spherical symmetry the coupled and nonlinear PDE systems in high dimensions such as the self-gravitating Vlasov equations are difficult to investigate analytically, and numerical approaches are essential to understand behavior of solutions and to answer questions of physical and mathematical interest.
 The GECo code started with the desire to understand properties of stationary and axisymmetric solutions of the Einstein-Vlasov system.

+In this setting a large number of ansatz functions are possible and properties of the solutions depend strongly on the specific functional form and parameter values.
+GECo provides a tool with which one can easily introduce new ansatz functions and explore the properties of the resulting solutions.

 <!-- - unlike spherical symmetry, in axisymmetry the solution outside of the matter distribution is not canonical, and far-field boundary conditions must be applied.
 - kinetic matter is of fundamental interest in gravitating systems and has played an important role in galactic models [@BinneyTremaine2008] and cosmology [@Ringstrom2017].